OpenMDAO/POEMs/POEM_081.md

     Returns
     -------
     dict
-        Dict to update `self.options` with desired IO data in `SubproblemComp`.
+        Dict to update `self.options` with desired IO data in `SubmodelComp`.
     """
     var_dict = {}